How to Schedule Automatic Backups in Windows 11 (4 Ways)

 Luckily, the backup programs used in this page can not only help you create automatic backups but also manage disk space.
 Read on to get details.

-Schedule automatic backups in Windows 11 with built-in tools
+Perform Windows 11 auto backup with built-in tools

 Method 1: Backup files to OneDrive automatically